ucr-hpcc/hpcc_modules/sst/README.md

 # Install SST

+Make sure the Python version you choose to compile against has headers (ie. `Python.h`) as well as shared libraries (ie. `libpython3.6m.so.1.0`).

 ## Core

 The Python.h file was never found, so I hacked `configure` (line 19247) to allways pass the Python.h search: